 So how does a dog get Lyme and RMSF?
 Many of you may know, but I'll share the info for those who don't.
 Dogs (and humans) get these tick diseases from bites of infected ticks.

 Doxycycline is also utilized to treat dogs with Lyme, just like it is with RMSF.
-But because of the potential of recurrence, we will need to keep Doxy on hand throughout the rest of Gracie's life, in case symptoms begin to present themselves.
+But because of the potential of recurrence of the Lyme, we will need to keep Doxy on hand throughout the rest of Gracie's life, in case symptoms begin to present themselves.

 We go back next week for more tests to determine if the medication has rid her system of the disease.